curved-ruler/gpu-init/README.md

 The apps display the Mandelbrot and Julia sets.
-At least, opengl-glfw and webgl, these are more or less ready. webgpu is displaying a single triangle right now, not resizable. opencl contains two command-line apps - device querying and a simple parallel vector add.
+At least, opengl-glfw and webgl, these are more or less ready. webgpu is displaying a single triangle right now. opencl contains two command-line apps - device querying and a simple parallel vector add.

 Julia controls:<br/>